codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

 * The pattern can match several files or folders.
 If it picks up files or folders with the same name, the top level file or folder name will be suffixed with `_{number}`.
 * If one of the patterns includes another pattern, duplicate artifacts are not created.
 * `apk`, `aab`, `ipa`, `aar`, `app`, proguard mapping (`mapping.txt`), `flutter_drive.log`, `jar`, `zip`, `xarchive` and `dSYM.zip` files will be available as separate items in the Artifacts section on the build page.
 The rest of the artifacts will be included in an archive with the following name pattern: `{project-name}_{version}_artifacts.zip`.

+### Distribution

+All the apps that run on iOS devices need to be signed by trusted developers with a valid certificate from Apple.
+This confirms the author of the code and guarantees that the code has not been tampered with since it was signed.
+After code signing, the generated artifacts can be easily published to external services.
+Both code singing and publishing is explained [here](./distribution/) in more detail.

+### Testing

+Examples of testing are available [here](./testing/).

+### Templates

+To get started, check out he [example scripts](./templates/) for different applications.